GideonLeGrange/panstamp-java/README.md

 The current stable version is *1.2*.
 For more information about different releases, see  [Releases](https://github.com/GideonLeGrange/panstamp-java/releases).

+The current development version is 2.0 which fixes several bugs and makes some non-backwards compatible API changes.

 This library uses [semantic versioning](http://semver.org/)

 ## Contributing